The Bean 23 Jan

 Even though we only had a lengthy list of boy names, when we found out we were pregnant with a baby girl, we were stoked.
-Harper Asbury~Would be her name.
+Harper would be her name.

-Despite our firstborn baby having hearing loss and all that had meant, the idea of having another child, who probably would be born hearing, had us on cloud-9.
-Mind you; I never studied statistics.
+Despite our firstborn baby having hearing loss and all the challenges, the idea of having another child, who probably would be born hearing, had us on cloud-9.
+Mind you, I never studied statistics.
 1:4 seemed like good odds to me.
-I chose to gloss right over it.
+I guess I chose to gloss right over it.

-Whatever we were dealt, I told (convinced) myself, we could and would deal with.
-We would wait until her birth and go from there.
+Whatever we were dealt, I told (convinced) myself, we would deal with.
+We decided to wait until her birth and go from there.

-Three days before our baby Battle’s cochlear implant surgery, while four months pregnant with the Bean, we got the call.
-The routine quad screening came back; it suggested a high probability of Downs Syndrome.
-Naively, we hadn’t even worried what the testing was for.
+Three days before our first-born’s cochlear implant surgery, while four months pregnant with the Bean, we got the call.
+The routine quad screening results came back; it suggested a high probability of Down Syndrome.
+Naively, we hadn’t even researched what our baby was being tested was for.

 It was routine, after all.

-The silver lining.
-Now, opting for an amniocentesis, we could also get the genetic testing needed to check for the syndrome that caused the hearing loss in our son.
+There was a silver lining.
+Now, opting for an amniocentesis, we could also do the genetic testing to check for the syndrome that was the cause for the hearing loss in our son.

-We would have peace of mind that this baby would be born with hearing.
+We figured we would have peace of mind that this baby would be born with hearing.